 Third, by allowing the data themselves to inform us about FOMC responses to persistent fluctuations versus higher-frequency fluctuations, we notably find that a) the FOMC during the MBM period did in fact respond to an unemployment gap, and that b) mismeasurement of $u_t^$ (or the output gap) is not an entirely convincing explanation of FOMC behavior in the 1970s, as some analysts have argued.
 Instead, whether or not such an equilibrium concept was understood formally, or simply incorporated into judgment (whether consciously or unconsciously), the FOMC in both periods ignored extremely persistent fluctuations in the unemployment rate, although it arguably got better at this in the VGB period.
 We follow Fuhrer and term this persistent component of the unemployment rate the FOMC's "intermediate unemployment rate target."
-This lack of response to moderately persistent fluctuations of the unemployment rate, those fluctuations presumably most responsive to policy.
+This lack of response to extremely persistent fluctuations stands in sharp contrast to the FOMC's strong response to moderately persistent fluctuations of the unemployment rate, those fluctuations presumably most responsive to policy.